-- Lighten the load.
-No matter how well-designed the backpack, less weight is always better.
-Use the bathroom scale to check that a pack isn't over 10% to 15% of your child's body weight (for example, the backpack of a child who weighs 80 pounds shouldn't weigh more than 8 to 12 pounds).
+- No matter how well-designed the backpack, less weight is always better.
+Use the bathroom scale to check that a pack isn't over 10% to 20% of your child's body weight.
+For example, a child who weighs 80 pounds shouldn't carry a backpack that weighs more than 8 to 16 pounds.

 - Encourage kids to use their locker or desk often throughout the day instead of carrying the entire day's worth of books in the backpack.

-- Make sure kids don't tote unnecessary items — laptops, cellphones, and video games can add extra pounds to a pack.
+- Make sure kids don't tote unnecessary items that can add extra pounds to a pack.

 - Encourage kids to bring home only the books needed for homework or studying each night.